 Double house Delft.

-It is one of the first examples in the Netherlands of co-operative private commissioning in a contiguous street façade.
+It is one of the first examples of co-operative private commissioning in the Netherlands in a contiguous street façade.

 In this experimental street, private individuals have bought a lot from the municipality.
 Under the supervision of architect Fons Verheijen, 14 architects realised 16 residential houses.
-This project is a double home has on behalf of two clients.
-Although they are two houses, they have a lot in common, just like the owners.
+This project is a double home on behalf of two clients.
+Although they are two houses, they have much in common, just like the owners.

 The municipality of Delft made a long plot available at a beautiful location in Delft at the Doelenplein.
 Here, the Doelen cinema had burned down sometime before.
-Under the supervision of Fons Verheijen an arrangement has been made of about 20 individual designs.
-For it was only after the designs were made that the whole was placed in a composition and the owners of the plots knew exactly which lot they could buy.
+Under the supervision of Fons Verheijen, an arrangement was made of about 20 individual designs, for it was only after the designs were made that the whole was placed in a composition and the owners of the plots knew exactly which lot they could buy.

-Looking back you can tell from some details that it could have been better.
-Like the concrete elements on the facades that covers the plaster of Strikolith.
-Now after 23 years after completion (November 1993) damage is visible to the plaster, presumably due to the penetration of water.
+Looking back, you can tell from some details that it could have been better, like the concrete elements on the facades that cover the plaster of Strikolith.
+Now, 23 years after completion (November 1993), damage is visible to the application, presumably due to water penetration.
 The owners have changed little in the interior in recent years.
 The original colour scheme has been kept.